-Cognitive changes can affect people with multiple sclerosis in many ways, including social functions such as conversation.
-If someone with MS develops problems with social cognition, they may find it harder to understand social cues or other people’s emotions, which can lead to awkward or uncomfortable social interactions.
+Cognitive changes can affect people with multiple sclerosis (MS) in many ways and may have an impact on social interactions such as conversation.
+Cognitive symptoms affect as many as 65 percent of people with MS worldwide and may make social cognition and social functioning challenging.
+If someone has trouble with social cognition, it may be harder to understand social cues or other people’s emotions, which can make socializing awkward or uncomfortable.

-Cognitive impairment in people with MS includes problems with functions such as memory, processing of information, attention, and executive function — higher level problem-solving, self-control, and decision-making.
-Some strategies address improving cognitive abilities such as memory and problem-solving.
-But relatively few studies have focused on MS and social cognition, which is the ability to perceive, process, interpret, and respond to social interactions.
-Social cognition is important for social functioning in daily life and overall quality of life.
+Social cognition is the ability to perceive, process, interpret, and respond to social interactions.
+Social cognition is important for effective social functioning in daily life and overall quality of life.

-The term “theory of mind” refers to mental functions that, during social interactions, help us understand that other people have their own beliefs, intentions, and desires.
-Compared with those who don’t have MS, people with the condition have higher rates of impaired theory of mind functions, which may be due to changes in white matter in the brain, cortical atrophy, and brain lesions associated with MS. Theory of mind involves self-awareness and the ability to interpret other people’s mental states.
+The term “theory of mind” refers to cognitive functions and self-awareness during social interactions that help us understand that other people have their own beliefs, intentions, and desires.
+People with MS have a higher risk of impaired theory-of-mind functions, which may be due to changes in white matter in the brain, cortical atrophy, and brain lesions associated with MS.

-Another member shared their experience: “I’m happy to be in a new relationship.
-He does struggle with my cognitive problems.
-He has to explain and repeat himself.
-I know it can be frustrating — for me too!
+You can also let others know that sometimes, you may need extra explanations and patience to understand conversations.
+One MyMSTeam member explained their situation: “I’m happy to be in a new relationship.
+He does struggle with my cognitive problems and has to explain and repeat himself.
+I know it can be frustrating — for me, too!
 I’m probably the one who gets aggravated.”

 One member wrote, “The cognitive symptoms and fatigue can be bad sometimes, and it’s hard to keep up a conversation without looking stupid.
 And people really don’t understand.
 I liked COVID quarantine because I didn’t have to socialize, LOL.”

 If you feel you may have problems with social functioning, it’s important to discuss cognitive function with your neurologist.
-You and your neurologist may determine that you should have cognition testing or could benefit from cognitive rehabilitation.
+You and your neurologist may determine that you should have cognition testing or maybe you might benefit from cognitive rehabilitation.

-Although little research has been conducted on the effects of social cognition training specifically for MS, a recent study revealed that theory of mind training with literature and film can be effective in people with MS. The results showed that media tools could help people recognize emotions and mental states in others, boosting social functioning.
+One recent study revealed that theory-of-mind training with literature and film can help people with MS better recognize emotions and mental states in others, boosting social functioning.
 Another study on social cognition training and MS involved physical exercise, health education, and behavior training that focused on goals and expectations.
-The training was linked with some improvement in cognitive performance, depression, and anxiety.
+The training showed some improvement in cognitive performance, depression, and anxiety.